 With any industry experiencing major growth, there’s bound to be information not understood clearly or people/sources trying to make an extra buck (fake news anyone?)

-There are some sources that claim collagen’s benefits are negated in hot 185° F coffee (which is WAY under 1400° F aforementioned — more on this temperature later), here’s what they claim:
+There are a few sources that claim collagen’s benefits are negated in hot 185° F coffee, such as this one:

 When added to hot coffee, for example – collagen’s molecular structure melts, diminishing or even negating the desired health benefits.